 Night skiing is available on Wednesday and Friday nights (plus Saturdays during school holidays).
 Note that night skiing requires a separate pass and that Coronet Peak closes between their day and night sessions.
 The photo above is my daughter many years ago.
 There is hot pizza, cold beer, outdoor fires, and live DJs to keep you happy during your ski breaks.

 This family-friendly ski resort was our favourite, as our girls were in the training centre.
 As it is over the Crown Range summit from Queenstown, see the Wanaka section below for tips on driving here.
-Reserve your ski lift pass at Cardrona
+Select from a range of ski packages and lift pass options at Cardrona